 What’s the Big Deal?

-When a blood pressure reading is falsely elevated either because the cuff is the wrong size or your arm is in the wrong position, you could be falsely diagnosed as hypertensive.
+When a blood pressure reading is falsely elevated either because the cuff is the wrong size or your arm is in the wrong position, you could be mistakenly diagnosed as hypertensive.
 That can set in motion a domino effect.

 First, you are labeled with a chronic condition: high blood pressure or hypertension.
 That can affect life insurance, health insurance and employment.
 It also affects sense of self.
 You are now no longer “normal.”
 A diagnosis of high blood pressure can also lead to medication, with potential side effects.